WebAssembly/gc/proposals/gc/wob/README.md

 * The compiler even supports a *headless* mode in which the relevant parts of the runtime system is included into each module.

-* That measn that there is no I/O. However, a program can communicate results via module exports or run assertions.
+* That means that there is no I/O. However, a program can communicate results via module exports or run assertions.

 * When batch-executing, all Wasm code is itself executed via the Wasm reference interpreter, so don't expect performance miracles.